seanox/xml-micro-exchange-php/README.md

 The XML based datasource is volatile and lives through continuous use and expires through inactivity.
 They are designed for active and near real-time data exchange but not as a real-time capable long-term storage.
-Compared to a JSON storage, this datasource supports dynamic and partial access and data transformation.
+Compared to a JSON storage, this datasource supports dynamic and partial access, data transformation and a volatile short-term storage.

 # Features